ouked/OakTreeCpp/README.md

 # OakTree (C++) 🌳
-Rewriting [OakTree](https://github.com/ouked/OakTree) from C to C++, as my first C++ learning exercise.
+Rewriting [OakTree](https://github.com/ouked/OakTree) (C) in C++, as my first C++ learning exercise.
 Please read OakTree's README for more information about this project.

 ## Current features: